-In Kolanek, the Court stated that a defendant must raise a section 8 defense in a pretrial motion to dismiss.
+In Kolanek, the Court stated that a defendant must raise a § 8 defense in a pretrial motion to dismiss.
 Id. at 410-411.
-However, the Court clarified in Bylsma, 493 Mich at 35-37, that a defendant who moves for dismissal under section 4 could still raise a section 8 defense before trial by filing a motion and showing a prima facie case regarding the elements of section 8.
-Thus, a defendant who moves to dismiss under section 4 is not precluded from raising a section 8 defense in a separate pretrial motion to dismiss.
+However, the Court clarified in Bylsma, 493 Mich at 35-37, that a defendant who moves for dismissal under § 4 could still raise a § 8 defense before trial by filing a motion and showing a prima facie case regarding the elements of § 8.
+Thus, a defendant who moves to dismiss under § 4 is not precluded from raising a § 8 defense in a separate pretrial motion to dismiss.
 Id.

-Defendant did not reserve the right to raise a section 8 defense or otherwise preserve this issue for appeal.
-No evidentiary hearing was held and no evidence concerning the requirements of section 8 was presented.
-Defendant had a trial, was not permitted to present any medical marijuana defense, and was convicted.
+Defendant did not reserve the right to raise a § 8 defense or otherwise preserve this issue for appeal.
+No evidentiary hearing was held, and no evidence concerning the requirements of § 8 was presented.
+Defendant had a trial, was not permitted to present any medical-marijuana defense, and was convicted.
 The question for this Court is whether this result is plain error affecting substantial rights.
 Carines, 460 Mich at 763-764.
-Defendant argues that he did not raise a section 8 defense because the law at that time required that the requirements of section 4 first be fulfilled.
-At the time of defendant's trial in February 2012, the Michigan Supreme Court had already granted leave to appeal in King, specifically to consider whether the requirements of section 4 must be met to raise a section 8 defense.
-People v King, 489 Mich 957; 798 NW2d 510 (2011).
+Defendant argues that he did not raise a § 8 defense because the law at that time required that the requirements of § 4 first be fulfilled.
+At the time of defendant's trial in February 2012, the Michigan Supreme Court had already granted leave to appeal in King, specifically to consider whether the requirements of § 4 must be met to raise a § 8 defense.
+People v King, 489 Mich 957 (2011).

 "[A] Supreme Court order granting leave to appeal does not diminish the precedential effect of a published opinion of the Court of Appeals."
 MCR 7.215(C)(2).
-However, changes to criminal law are generally given retrospective application to cases pending on appeal as of the date of the filing of the opinion containing the new rule.
-See People v Hampton, 384 Mich 669, 673, 678; 187 NW2d 404 (1971).
-Here, defendant filed his claim of appeal on April 30, 2012.
+However, changes to a criminal law are generally given retrospective application to cases pending on appeal as of the date of the filing of the opinion containing the new rule.
+See People v Hampton, 384 Mich 669, 673-678; 187 NW2d 404 (1971).
+Defendant filed his claim of appeal on May 2, 2012.
 Kolanek was decided on May 31, 2012.
-Kolanek, 491 Mich at 382.
 We therefore conclude that defendant is entitled to the retrospective application of Kolanek.

-The Kolanek Court noted that this Court's interpretation of the MMMA in King rendered section 8 a nullity.
-Kolanek, 491 Mich at 403.
-Thus, because the state of the law at the time this case was pending rendered section 8 a nullity, and the state of the law changed during the pendency of defendant's appeal, we conclude that defendant was deprived of a substantial defense and has demonstrated plain error.
-As stated above, the language of the MMMA allows defendant to assert "the medical purpose for using marihuana as a defense to any prosecution involving marihuana," MCL 333.26428; thus defendant may attempt to assert this defense to his prosecution for possession with intent to deliver as to both the raw marijuana and the edibles containing THC that were found in his possession.
+The Kolanek Court noted that this Court's interpretation of the MMMA in King rendered § 8 a nullity.
+Kolanek, 491 Mich at 402.
+Thus, because the state of the law at the time this case was pending rendered § 8 a nullity, and the state of the law changed during the pendency of defendant's appeal, we conclude that defendant was deprived of a substantial defense and has demonstrated plain error.
+As stated, the language of the MMMA allows defendant to assert "the medical purpose for using marihuana as a defense to any prosecution involving marihuana," MCL 333.26428(a); thus defendant may attempt to assert this defense to his prosecution for possession with intent to deliver with respect to both the raw marijuana and the edible products containing THC that were found in his possession.11 and citations omitted) (emphasis added).
+Given the law at the time, we will not fault defendant for pursuing a § 4 defense before any § 8 defense; as noted, a defendant is not precluded from